fiatconnect/specification/fiatconnect-api.md

 On success, the server MUST respond with a `200` status code.
 The server MUST only respond successfully after performing the following checks:

-* A server MUST verify that the signature of the request body is valid and corresponds to the `address` field included in the signed message.
-If the signature does not correspond to the address field, the server MUST assume that the value given for `address` corresponds to a contract-owned account, and attempt to verify that the signature is valid according to the [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) standard.
-If neither of these checks pass, the server MUST reject the request.
+* A server MUST verify that the plaintext `message` adheres to the SIWE grammar/syntax (refer to the `ABNF Message Format` section within
+  [EIP-4361](https://eips.ethereum.org/EIPS/eip-4361)).
+If it does not, the server MUST return a 401 (`InvalidParameters`)

+* A server MUST determine whether the address being signed in as corresponds to an EOA or contract account.
+If a server determines that the address corresponds to a contract-owned account and does *not* support contract-owned account login, it must return a 401 (`ContractLoginNotSupported`).

+  * If the address to sign in as corresponds to an EOA, the server MUST verify that the `signature` field was signed by the address attempting to be signed is and is a valid signature for the `message` included in the request.

+  * If the address to sign in as corresponds to a contract-owned account and the server supports contract-owned account login, the server MUST verify the validity of the included `signature` according to the [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) standard.

 * A server MUST verify that the `nonce` field does not correspond to a nonce that has already been used to authenticate an ongoing, valid session.